Myntra: History

 In 2011, Myntra began selling fashion and lifestyle products and moved away from personalisation.
-By 2012 Myntra offered products from 350 Indian and International brands.
+By 2012, Myntra offered products from 350 Indian and International brands.
 The website launched the brands Fastrack Watches and Being Human.

 In 2014, Myntra was acquired by Flipkart in a deal valued at ₹2000 crore.
 The purchase was influenced by two large common shareholders Tiger Global and Accel Partners.
 Myntra functions and operates independently.
-Myntra continues to operate as a standalone brand under Flipkart ownership, focusing primarily on "fashion-conscious" consumers.
+Myntra continues to operate as a standalone brand under Flipkart's ownership, focusing primarily on "fashion-conscious" consumers.

-In 2014, Myntra's portfolio included about 1,50,000 products of over 1000 brands, with a distribution area of around 9000 pincodes in India.
+In 2014, Myntra's portfolio included about 1,50,000 products of over 1,000 brands, with a distribution area of around 9,000 pincodes in India.
 In 2015, Ananth Narayanan became the chief executive officer of Myntra.

 On 10 May 2015, Myntra announced that it would shut down its website, and serve customers exclusively through its mobile app beginning 15 May.
 The service had already discontinued its mobile website in favour of the app.
 Myntra justified its decision by stating that 95% of traffic on its website came via mobile devices, and that 70% of its purchases were performed on smartphones.
 The move received mixed reception, and resulted in a 10% decline in sales.
 In February 2016, acknowledging the failure of the "app-only" model, Myntra announced that it would revive its website.

 In September 2017, Myntra negotiated the rights to manage Esprit Holdings's 15 offline stores in India.

 Myntra reported a net loss of ₹151.20 crore in the financial year 2017–2018.

 In January 2021, Myntra changed its logo, after a police complaint was registered that the logo resembles a naked woman.
 The complaint was filed by a woman named Naaz Patel, who runs an NGO called Avesta Foundation.